fofp/cocktography/SPECIFICATION.md

 ## Basic Cyphallic Enchoding
 1. Prefix payload with escape sentinel
-1. Perform 1:1 substitution of payload bytes using dicktionary
+1. Perform 1:1 substitution of payload code points using modern dicktionary

 ## Stroked Cyphallic Enchoding
 1. Prefix payload with escape sentinel
 1. For each stroke level:
-   - Payload becomes base64 encoded version of payload
+   - Payload becomes base 64 encoded version of payload
-1. Perform 1:1 substitution of payload bytes using dicktionary
+1. Perform 1:1 substitution of payload code points by using modern dicktionary

 ## Basic Cyphallic Dechoding
-1. Perform 1:1 substitution of cyphallic text using dicktionary
+1. Perform 1:1 substitution of cyphallic text using modern dicktionary
 1. Strip result of any single leading escape sentinel

 ## Stroked Cyphallic Dechoding
-1. Perform 1:1 substitution of cyphallic text using dicktionary
+1. Perform 1:1 substitution of cyphallic text using modern dicktionary
 1. While result is a valid base 64 message:
-   - Result becomes base64 decoded version of result
+   - Result becomes base 64 decoded version of result
 1. Strip result of any single leading escape sentinel

 ## Data URI Enhancement
 The [RFC 2397 spec](http://doi.org/10.17487/rfc2397) must be followed, with the exception of URL encoding.
 There must be no URL encoding; that is, the requirement to limit characters to "urlchar" or "uric" is waived.
-This specification neither defines which MIME types are acceptable nor how to process a particular payload.
+Characters in the portion of the URI preceding the comma must lie in the ranges `0x20-0x2B` and `0x2D-0x7E`.
+This document neither defines which MIME types are acceptable nor how to process a particular payload.
-The default action when encountering an unexpected data URI should be:
+The default actions when encountering an unexpected data URI should be:
-* If the data portion is not base64 encoded, then modify the URI such that it is base64 encoded, and that ";base64" precedes comma before the data
+1. If the data portion is not base 64 encoded, then modify the URI such that it is base 64 encoded, and that ";base64" precedes the comma before the data
-* Handle the data URI as if it is plain-text
+1. Handle the data URI as if it is plain-text

 ### Enchoding Pre-process
 Before normal enchoding: